 Conditions of Youth Mobility Scheme

 To apply, you must meet the required score of 50 on a point-based assessment process.
-Points are allocated based on nationality, age and maintenance, which refer to the amount of cash funds that you have during application.
-To reach 50 points, you should score 30 on nationality, which would not be a problem since Australia is one of the participating countries in the Working Holiday programme.
-You will score 10 points in the age attribute if you are at least 18 years old and below 31 years old when you apply for your visa and another 10 in the maintenance attribute if you have a cash fund of at least £1800.
+Points are allocated based on nationality, age, and maintenance, which refer to the number of cash funds that you have during your application.
+To reach 50 points, you should score 30 on nationality, which would not be a problem since Australia is one of the participating countries in the Working Holiday program.
+You will score 10 points in the age attribute if you are at least 18 years old and below 31 years old when you apply for your visa and another 10 in the maintenance attribute if you have a cash fund of at least £2530.

 You must also meet certain visa conditions for your application to be approved.